Why Are There Two Different Units for Cholesterol?

 What you eat has a significant impact on your cholesterol levels, particularly LDL.
 The key dietary changes with the strongest evidence base are:

 Reduce saturated fat.
 Saturated fat, found in fatty meat, butter, full-fat dairy, pastries, and processed foods, raises LDL cholesterol more than any other dietary factor.
-Replacing saturated fat with unsaturated fat from olive oil, nuts, avocados, and oily fish produces measurable LDL reductions.
+Replacing saturated fat with unsaturated fat from olive oil, nuts, avocados, and fatty fish produces measurable LDL reductions.

 Include plant sterols and stanols.
 These naturally occurring compounds, found in fortified foods and supplements, have been shown to reduce LDL by 10 to 15% when consumed consistently at the recommended dose of 1.5 to 3 grams per day.